-I met my wife Caroline at the College of William and Mary.
-We have been married for 21 years and have a daughter named Hope, age 11, and a son named Eli, age 8.
+I met my wife at the College of William and Mary.
+We have been married for 24 years and have two children, a son (age 11) and a daughter (age 14).

-My approach to therapy has been shaped primarily by Dan Allender, John Eldredge, Daniel Siegel, Allan Schore, Pat Ogden, and Bessel van der Kolk.
+My approach to therapy has been shaped primarily by Dan Allender, Daniel Siegel, Allan Schore, Pat Ogden, and Bessel van der Kolk.
 You can find their works on the Books page.

 Activities I enjoy include mountain biking, skiing, soccer, and painting (canvas, not houses).